 We grow beautiful and useful trees (and other plants) that cross-pollinate food sovereignty and ecological restoration, because we don’t have to choose between feeding humans and feeding earth.
-Our tree crops and plant allies give us food, fuel, fodder, medicine, mulch, air conditioning, carbon converting, soil building, water restoring, and beauty!
+Our tree crops and plant allies give us food, fuel, fodder, medicine, mulch, air conditioning, carbon converting, soil building, water cleaning, and beauty!

 Food sovereignty comes from La Via Campesina, the global peasant movement organizing millions of farmers and fishers, landless and migrant workers, and Indigenous caretakers for radical agrarian reform and a world without hunger.
 The heart of agriculture beats with growers, processers, and eaters, and food sovereignty is the right of these people to healthy culturally-desired food, produced in their own territory through ecologically sound and sustainable methods that care for land, seeds, water, and workers.
 The cultivation and distribution of food should be determined and defined as close to the ground as possible, by those doing the work through direct democratic ownership of the means of sustenance.
 Food is first a source of nutrition, secondarily an item for trade, so production prioritizes community before commodity.
 Food sovereignty is not individualistic self-sufficiency, because it requires the collective power and scale of bioregional food webs, stitched together by community planning and cooperative economies with protected access to land.
 In 2007, La Via Campesina convened more than 500 representatives from 80 countries in Mali for a World Forum on Food Sovereignty, where they insisted that food sovereignty requires a just income for all and implies new social relations free of oppression and inequality.
 Food sovereignty also depends on diverse peasant agroecology, the legacy of long experience and accumulated evidence, to grow enough food while maintaining harmony with nature by sharing land with the rest of life.